Kalixone/ShareRide/README.md

 - Repositories, such as CarRepository, RentalRepository, UserRepository, responsible for database communication and data persistence.

 **Exceptions**
-- Exceptions, such as CarNotFoundException, RentalNotFoundException, UsernameNotFoundException, handling custom errors and exceptions in the application.
+- Exceptions, such as EntityNotFoundException, PaymentsProcessingException, RegistrationException, handling custom errors and exceptions in the application.

 **Security**
 - Security components, such as JwtAuthenticationFilter, CustomUserDetailsService, JwtUtil, SecurityConfig, handling user authentication and authorization.